 In 1932, the first ever skee ball tournament was held in Atlantic City, New Jersey.

 Skee-Ball is now a competitive and social sport being played in bars in North America.
 In 2005, Brewskeeball.com created the first Skee-Ball based league in New York City.
 Since then Skee-Ball leagues have began to pop up under various banners including the United Skeeball Association based in Washington DC and SkeeNation based in the Carolinas.
 A fully themed Skee-Ball bar, Full Circle has also opened its doors as the Home of Brewskee-Ball and is located in Williamsburg, Brooklyn.
 These leagues are rapidly increasing in popularity and are expanding the reach of Skee-Ball to new players.

-What's your Skee Ball worth?
+What's your Skee Ball worth in 2021?
 Here are some recently sold items.